On the Chern numbers of a smooth threefold: Proof of the main results

-\end{theorem} \begin{proof} We may assume that $X$ is of general type, as otherwise $\vol(X)=0$.
+\begin{proof}[Proof of Theorem \ref{t_vol}] We may assume that $X$ is of general type, as otherwise $\vol(X)=0$.
 Let $\rmap X.Y.$ be a minimal model of $X$.
 Then $Y$ has only terminal singularities, and in particular it is smooth outside a finite number of points.
 In addition,

 Theorem \ref{t_RR} implies that

 where